 The graduate program is committed to providing diverse, authentic, and immersive clinical experiences.
 Historically, the strength of athletic training education was the pedagogic strategy of participating in formal clinical education while simultaneously enrolled in the didactic coursework.
 The SRU ATGP has maintained that strategy in the design of the graduate program.
 During the first year of the graduate program, students will participate in clinical experiences under the direct supervision of a trained preceptor (athletic trainer or other medical professional) while enrolled in coursework.
 Thus, there is immediate opportunity for application of theory to practice.
 Clinical education takes place on-campus and off-campus with approved preceptors at an affiliate site.
-Students also are required to complete a general medicine clinical experience at an approved affiliate sites.
+Students also are required to complete a general medicine clinical experience at an approved affiliate site.
+Graduate students are responsible for their own transportation to and from the off-campus affiliate sites.
 During the fall semester of the second year, students will participate in a full immersion clinical residency for a minimum of 8 weeks.
 A final clinical experience will occur during the spring semester of the second year.